edoardocattapan/ardo.github.io/_posts/2018-09-30-self-love-and-the-awakening.md

 And with your mind power you can start being that love: this is the place where you create and change your reality with your imagination.
 Love, as reality, starts by climbing up the ladder of self-awareness.

 In a metaphoric sense, you are not a drop of water in the ocean of reality: you are really the whole ocean, manifesting in deep still calmness or rough furious patterns of waves and currents, doing its dance of life.
+Make your boldest dance moves!